 Why is Ladurée so Famous?

-To get an idea, see my article on How to Serve Savoury Macarons.
+See my article, How to Serve Savoury Macarons.

 Sadaharu Aoki